All planning checklists

 Manage the itinerary timings

-Allow extra time for walking between venues in the town centre, such as from the Brewery Quarter to The Promenade.
+Allow extra walking time from the Brewery Quarter to The Promenade with 10-plus mates.

 Moderate·High impact